For as long as cars have been around, people have been racing them. We begin our classical mechanics training to the thunderous sound of engines.

 In this quiz, you will have a front seat at one of the world's premier auto races: the Monaco Grand Prix, a renowned race on the hilly streets of Monte Carlo.

 A modern Formula One racecar is a conglomeration of precisely machined moving parts.
 Classical mechanics is a framework for unraveling the forces at work in a wide class of mechanical systems, and the design of a Formula One racecar is a microcosm for this interplay of forces and dynamics.
 The uniformity of these rules across systems and scales makes engineering new machines possible and provides a systematic path toward optimizing them.

-In classical mechanics, you will build these rules into your toolbox and apply them to a vast array of machines and systems.
-For example, by the end of this quiz, you'll be able to explain why Formula One cars can take sharp turns much faster than an ordinary automobile without skidding off the road.
+In classical mechanics, you'll add these rules to your toolbox and apply them to a vast array of machines and systems.
+For example, by the end of this quiz, you'll be able to explain why Formula One cars can take sharp turns much faster than ordinary automobiles without skidding off the road.